TheOfficialFloW/VitaShell/README.md

 ### Changelog 1.79 ###
 - Added support for multi volume rar archives.
 - Added support for password encrypted zip archives.
+- Fixed bug where size of files in archives over 2GB where shown as 16EB.

 ### Changelog 1.78 ###
 - Fixed bug where archives > 2GB couldn't be opened.